Roadwork on Highway 4, 49, 108 And 120

 Slope work on HWY 108 up by Beardsley

-Caltrans has work scheduled this week that will delay travel in Tuolumne and Calaveras Counties.

-Utility work on Highway 4 between Live Oak Drive and Douglas Flat/Main Street will limit traffic to one lane and may delay travelers for ten minutes.
-The work is scheduled between the hours of 7 AM and 5 PM Monday through Friday.

-Utility work on Highway 4 between Laskoff Place and Lower Moran Road will limit traffic to one lane and delay traffic for ten minutes.
-The work is scheduled between the hours of 6 AM and 6 PM Monday through Friday.
+Utility work on Highway 4 between Laskoff Place and Moran Road will limit traffic to one lane and delay traffic ten minutes.
+The work is scheduled between 6 AM and 6 PM Monday through Friday.

-On Highway 4 from the Stanislaus/Calaveras county line to the Copperopolis area road striping will close one of the two lanes.
-The work is striping is from Hoods Creek to Highway 49 Wednesday and Thursday from 9:30 AM to 4 PM.
+On Highway 4 from the Calaveras/Amador county line to Highway 88 road crack sealing will close one of the two lanes.
+The work is scheduled from Monday to Friday from 8 AM to 3 PM.

-On Highway 49 Monday through Friday at Jackass Gulch Bridge be aware of drainage work that limit traffic to one-way.
-The work is Monday through Friday from 6 AM to 5 PM.
+On Highway 49 Monday through Friday at Jackass Gulch Bridge be aware of drainage work that limits traffic to one-way.
+The work is Monday through Friday from 6 AM to 3 PM.

+On Highway 49 from Highway 26 to Highway 12 Monday through Friday shoulder work will limit traffic to one way.
+The work is scheduled between 8:30 AM and 3 PM.

 On Highway 108 from Herring Creek Road to Beardsley Reservoir Road, there will be one-way traffic control for slope repair and clearing.
 The work is scheduled between 7 AM to 7 PM Monday through Saturday.